Shou-Nakano/cp386-assignment/README.md

 CP386 Assignment 4: Bankers' Algorithm

+**Description:**

+The program would simulate a bank machine keeping track of resources, with customers requesting and releasing resources to and from the bank.
+The banker will only grant a request if it leaves the system in a safe state, as determined by the safety algorithm.

 **Motivation:**

 To run the bankers' algorithm in C on a variety of processes that require a variety of resources of varying types in an easy-to-understand format.

-The program would simulate a bank machine keeping track of resources, with customers requesting and releasing resources to and from the bank.
-The banker will only grant a request if it leaves the system in a safe state.

 **Installation:**